2 Iraqis file lawsuit after being detained in NY due to travel ban

 "Because the executive order is unlawful as applied to petitioners, their continued detention based solely on the executive order violates their Fifth Amendment procedural and substantive due process rights," the lawyers argue in court papers.

-The two Iraqi men named as plaintiffs in the suit are Hameed Khalid Darweesh and Haider Sameer Abdulkaleq Alshawi.
-The suit said Darweesh held a special immigrant visa, which he was granted the day of Trump's inauguration, after working with the US government in Iraq for 10 years following the beginning of the US war in Iraq.

-The lawsuit said the US granted Alshawi a visa earlier this month to meet with his wife and son, whom the US already granted refugee status for their association with the US military.

 Court papers said Customs and Border Protection authorities did not allow the lawyers to meet with the men and told them to try reaching Trump.
+Nadler and Velázquez said they attempted to speak to Darweesh and Alshawi at JFK's Terminal 4 earlier Saturday but were denied.

 "When Mr. Darweesh's attorneys approached CBP requesting to speak with Mr. Darweesh, CBP indicated that they were not the ones to talk to about seeing their client.
 When the attorneys asked, 'Who is the person to talk to?' the CBP agents responded, 'Mr. President.
 Call Mr. Trump,'" the court papers read.